LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 search that looks for the search term in *all* of the columns.

-In the ``JobData`` class, create a new (``public static``) method that will search for a String within each of the columns.
+In the ``JobData`` class, create a new (``public static``) method that will search for a string within each of the columns.
 Name it ``findByValue``.
 Here are a few observations:

 #.
 The method that you write should not contain duplicate jobs.
 So, for